-Anthony Curtis is best known as the owner and editor of the world class gambling publication the Las Vegas Advisor – in our opinion the best guide that anyone, visitor or local, could ask from when in Las Vegas – and Huntington Press, the publishing house that has releases some of the best respected books on Advantage Play and general gambling available today.
+Anthony Curtis is best known as the owner and editor of the world class gambling site the Las Vegas Advisor – in our opinion the best guide that anyone, visitor or local, could ask from when in Las Vegas – and Huntington Press, the publishing house that has releases some of the best respected books on Advantage Play and general gambling available today.
 Not so well know is that Anthony Curtis is an exceptionally talented player himself and had a substantial career prior to publishing a single page of the Las Vegas Advisor.

 Anthony has kindly agreed to take some time out from his very busy schedule to talk to us about a few of the more interesting things he’s seen over during his travels in and around the gambling and advantage play.

 You’re known to have been a highly successful advantage player early in your life.
 How did you come to learn enough to play with an edge?
 Did someone teach you or was this a skill set you developed by yourself?
 I’ve heard tell that someone gave you a book on blackjack early on in your schooling – what was the book?

 I was always a good game player and I had an early grasp of probability.
 When I was in 11th grade, a family friend gave me a copy of ‘How to Win at Blackjack’ by Charles Einstein.
 It had the Hi Opt 1 count without complete strategy tables, but it was enough to explain the concept of card counting and I understood it.
 From there I read everything I could get and pretty much taught myself.
 Once I was old enough to gamble, I moved to Las Vegas and met lots of good players who taught me the fine points.
 I was lucky to get in with some really good people and wound up being good friends with Peter Griffin and Stanford Wong, both of whom had a huge influence on how I honed my abilities.